cnocon/react-github-stats-card-demo/README.md

 // src/App.js
 import React from 'react';
 import './App.css';
-// import Card from package
-import Card from 'react-github-stats-card/dist/Card';
+// import Card from package and then pass username to Card component, and optionally an accessToken (String) and theme (Boolean) import Card from 'react-github-stats-card/dist/Card';

 function App() {